AviatrixSystems/avxlabs-docs/docs/ace-automation/_sources/docs/custom_routing.md

 ![Routing Topology](images/routing_topology.png)

 The Azure gatus dashboard has a section called `Spoke routing - custom`.
 Unsurprisingly, there is no connectivity from `azure-1` to `aws-1` for that cidr.
-The `aws-spoke` gateway is only advertising the routes for the cidr defined by its vpc - the default behavior.
+The `aws-spoke` Aviatrix gateway is only advertising the routes for the cidr defined by its vpc - the default behavior.

 ![Gatus](images/routing_gatus.png)

-The solution is to implement a custom configuration on the `aws-spoke` spoke gateway to advertise that cidr to the rest of the network.
+The solution is to implement a custom configuration on the `aws-spoke` gateway to advertise that cidr to the rest of the Aviatrix network.

 ## Configure and apply